4 Material Accounting Policies

 4.7 Hedging activities

 Cash flow hedges that qualify for hedge accounting The effective portion of the change in the fair value of the derivative is recognised directly in other comprehensive income and in cash flow hedging reserve within equity.
-The gain or loss relating to the ineffective portion is recognised immediately in the statement of profit and loss, within other gains/(losses).
+The gain or loss relating to the ineffective portion is recognised immediately in the statement of profit and loss, within other gains/ (losses).

 When forward contracts are used to hedge forecast transactions, the company generally designates only the change in fair value of the forward contract related to the spot component as the hedging instrument.
 Gains or losses relating to the effective portion of the change in the spot component of the forward contracts are recognised in other comprehensive income in cash flow hedging reserve within equity.

-in the recognition of a non-financial asset or liability, then, at the t'me the asset or liability is recognised, the associated gains or losses on the derivative that had previously been recognised in equity are included in the initial measurement of the asset or liability.
+Amounts accumulated in equity are reclassified to profit or loss in the periods when the hedged item affects profit or loss, as follows: - If the cash flow hedge of a forecasted transaction results in the recognition of a non-financial asset or liability, then, at the time the asset or liability is recognised, the associated gains or losses on the derivative that had previously been recognised in equity are included in the initial measurement of the asset or liability.
 For hedges that do not result in the recognition of a non-financial asset or a liability, amounts deferred in equity are recognised in the statement of profit and loss in the same period in which the hedged item affects the statement of profit and loss.

 In cases where hedge accounting is not applied, changes in the fair value of derivatives are recognised in the statement of profit and loss as and when they arise.
 Hedge accounting is discontinued when the hedging instrument expires or is sold, terminated, or exercised, or no longer qualifies for hedge accounting.
-At that time, any cumulative gain or loss on the hedging instrument recognised in equity is retained in equity until the forecasted transact'on occurs.
-If a hedged transact'on is no longer expected to occur, the net cumulat've gain or loss recognised in equity is transferred to the statement of profit and loss for the period.
+At that time, any cumulative gain or loss on the hedging instrument recognised in equity is retained in equity until the forecasted transaction occurs.
+If a hedged transaction is no longer expected to occur, the net cumulative gain or loss recognised in equity is transferred to the statement of profit and loss for the period.

 5 Other Accounting Policies